 3. Wave period is the time between successive crests

-4. Wave frequency is the number of waves passing a point in a specific time
+4. Wave frequency is the number of waves passing a point over a specific amount of time

 5. Large waves move quickly